By Erik Marcus

 - depression

 While there are countless terrible things about meat, milk, and eggs, it’s undeniable that these foods contain plenty of protein.
-If you replace the animal products in your diet with foods lacking protein, you could get into trouble.
+If you replace the animal products in your diet with vegan foods lacking in protein, you could get into trouble.
 Fortunately, there are plenty of high-protein vegan foods.
 So it’s easy for vegans to ensure their protein needs are nicely met.

 Vegan Protein Recommendations